foambubble/foam-template/foam_tips.md

 ## Publishing

 New Foams are not published by default.
-To publish your Foam, go to [repository settings](settings) and enable GitHub Pages on the default branch.
+To publish your Foam,enable GitHub Pages on the default branch in repository settings.

 If you don't like GitHub pages, you're free to set up any other deployment mechanism of your choosing.